isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 tectonic grain size reduction, in which more than 10 percent of the rock volume has undergone grain size reduction.
 Includes protomylonite, mylonite, ultramylonite, and blastomylonite.
+- Metamorphic rock characterised by a foliation resulting from tectonic grain size reduction, in which more than 10 percent of the rock volume has undergone grain size reduction.
+Includes protomylonite, mylonite, ultramylonite, and blastomylonite.

 - **Source:**
 Marshak and Mitra 1988